signalogic/SigSRF_SDK/codecs_readme.md

 <a name="DSGetPayloadHeaderToC"></a>
 ## DSGetPayloadHeaderToC

-  * returns a nominal AMR or EVS payload header ToC based on payload size, including a FT (frame type) field inside the ToC.
-For EVS, this API should be called *only* with compact header mode and non-collision ("protected") payload sizes.
-A ToC is normally one byte, so it's returned in the low byte of the return value, but could be larger for other codecs if supported.
+  * returns a nominal AMR or EVS payload header ToC based on payload size.
+For EVS, this API should be called *only* with non-collision ("protected") payload sizes.
+A ToC is normally one byte, including a 4-bit FT (frame type) field, so it's returned in the low byte of the return value, but could be larger for other codecs if supported.
 See the AMR and EVS specs for ToC bit fields definitions
   * return value is < 0 for error conditions

 ```c++